Horror crash: Four people killed in serious crash south of Levin - NZ Herald

+Kāpiti's mayor is demanding urgent safety action to fix the "killing fields" stretch of State Highway 1 where four people died yesterday.

-Four people were killed in a crash involving a truck and a van south of Levin yesterday.
+Four people died in the crash involving a truck and a van south of Levin yesterday.

+Kāpiti Coast Mayor K Gurunathan described the stretch of State Highway 1 between Ōtaki and Levin as the "killing fields highway".

+The latest crash highlighted the urgent need for the Government to build the new expressway earlier, he said.

 Police confirmed the number of deaths in a statement this morning.